Class Notes

 Elia Powers

 Elia Powers Ph.D. ’14 wrote his first book, “Performing the News: Identity, Authority, and the Myth of Neutrality” (Rutgers University Press).
 It explores how journalists from historically marginalized groups have long felt pressure to conform when performing for audiences and are increasingly challenging restrictive, supposedly neutral forms of self-presentation.
-She is an associate professor of mass communication at Towson University.
+He is an associate professor of mass communication at Towson University.

 Ryan McCarthy